MatrixAI/Polykey-Docs/docs/tutorials/polykey-cli/installation.md

 chmod +x polykey
 ```

+---

 ### MacOS Security Bypass

 MacOS requires additional steps for the binary to be allowed to execute,
 this is due to the fact that as of 20-12-23, the binaries we release are unsigned,
-and MacOS permits running of unsigned binaries, however, to progress past this, there are 2 common methods we will provide here:
+and MacOS permits running of unsigned binaries, however, to progress past this, follow these steps:

-#### Method #1 - Manual Intervention through MacOS Settings

 First type the following command to try running the Polykey CLI but will instead trigger a pop-up.